danpejobo/geovita_processing_plugin/README.md

 This provider functions as a QGIS plugin (for QGIS >= 3.4) and is available via the standard QGIS plugins repository, so you can install it directly from within QGIS itself.

 The plugin adds a new group to the Processing Toolbox for "Geovita", containing sub-groups with tools and algorithms to perform different tasks.

+If you enconter bugs of any sort, PLEASE concider reporting them through [the bugtracker](https://github.com/danpejobo/geovita_processing_plugin/issues)

 Specifications
 ==============